Is an Estate Sale similar to a garage sale? Why have an Estate sale?

 - The owner is simply moving and wishes to refurnish the new home.

-Because estate sales are often held on behalf of others and the income from the sale is to settle an estate, usually only items from that household are included and the sales are held in the home where the owner lived.
+Because estate sales are often held on behalf of others and the income from the sale is to settle an estate, usually only items from that household are included.
+The sale is held in the home where the owner had lived.
+Once the owners/Family have removed the personal items they need to keep, all items in the household would be sold.